 Dental insurance can be confusing.
 There are different plans, co-pays, deductibles, and benefits.
-It can be difficult to understand your dental insurance benefits.
-Not only do you have to understand your plan but also how each procedure is billed.
+It can be difficult to understand whether a certain dental service is covered under your dental insurance benefits or not.
+Not only do you have to understand your plan, but also how each procedure is billed.
 This can be overwhelming and, in some cases, confusing.
-While every dental insurance plan is different, we will answer some of the most common questions we get about dental insurance benefits.
+While every dental insurance plan is different, we will answer some of the most common questions about dental insurance benefits.

 To keep your teeth in tip-top shape and have a healthy smile, you need to take good care of them.
 One great way to do this is with dental insurance where they pay a percentage of the cost of your dental care every year.
 Each plan is different in terms of coverage, which dentist you can see, and how much it cost.
 If you’re unsure if we’re in-network with your dental plan, please contact us today!

 The dental coverage of your treatment will vary from plan to plan.
 A typical dental health insurance plan generally covers dental procedures from three categories, where they pay 100% for preventive care, 80% for basic procedures, and 50% for major procedures.

 In most cases, dental insurance policies allow a specific dollar amount and agree to apply 100% of that allowed amount to specific procedures.
 However, if your dental treatment costs more than the allowed amount, insurers generally do not pay more than the allowed amount, resulting in an out-of-pocket balance.
 The best way to handle this situation is to understand your policy and work with a dentist who understands your dental benefits.

 The allowed payments are often referred to as UCR payments (usual, customary, and reasonable).
 The amount for each treatment is negotiated between the insurance provider and the employer-based on several factors such as where you are located, the dental plan they pick, and the premium the employer is willing to pay to name a few.